Black and white postcard of a modernised thatched house in Scarinish.

 Of the seven young women in the photograph, Hughina MacCallum, Betty Duff, Ann Burns, Ann Munn, Jean MacKay, Flora Brown and June Weston, the six in white overalls were sent to Coatbridge for six months’ training.
 On their return, they trained new operatives.

 During the recession of the early 1980s, Hebridean Knitwear went into liquidation.
 The factory was briefly taken over by a Lanarkshire concern but closed for good in 1984.
 The building now houses the council offices and the Tiree branch of Argyll College.

-Black and white photograph of Agricultural Show in 1975.
+Black and white photograph of the workers at the knitwear factory.